folio-org/folio-org.github.io/guides/automation.md

 ### Troubleshooting

-Failures with the main builds are automatically sent to the `#hosted-reference-envs` Slack channel.
+Failures with the main builds are automatically sent to the `#folio-hosted-reference-envs` Slack channel.

 Follow its links to the Jenkins job output.
 Refer to the FAQs